Calorique

 Compendium of Physical Activities MET Values Dataset 2026

-Free downloadable JSON: 114 physical activities with MET values aligned to the 2024 Compendium of Physical Activities (Ainsworth et al.).
+Free downloadable JSON: 114 physical activities with MET values aligned to the 2024 Adult Compendium of Physical Activities.
 Categories include cardio, strength training, sports, household activities, recreational pursuits, and occupational tasks.
-Licensed under Creative Commons Attribution 4.0 — free for academic, fitness app, and commercial use with attribution.
+Calorique's compiled JSON subset is licensed under Creative Commons Attribution 4.0 with attribution to Calorique and the underlying Compendium source.

 Download